Al-Wathbah uprising

-The Al-Wathbah uprising (انتفاضة الوثبة) or simply Al-Wathbah (الوثبة), which means The Leap in Arabic, was the term that came to be used for the urban unrest in Baghdad in January 1948.
-The protests were sparked by the monarchy's plans to renew the 1930 Anglo-Iraqi Treaty that effectively made Iraq a British protectorate.
-Nuri al-Said, the Prime Minister of Iraq, was planning on renewing, albeit in a revised form, the unpopular treaty which tied Iraq to British interests.
-Ultimately, due to the protests, the Iraqi government suspended plans to renew the treaty.
+The Al-Wathbah uprising (انتفاضة الوثبة) or simply Al-Wathbah (الوثبة), which means The Leap in Arabic, was a term that came to be used for the urban unrest in Baghdad in January 1948.

+The violent protests were sparked by the monarchy's plans to renew the 1930 Anglo-Iraqi Treaty, which effectively made Iraq a British protectorate.
+Iraqi Prime Minister Nuri al-Said was planning on renewing, albeit in a revised form, the unpopular treaty, which tied Iraq to British interests.

+Ultimately, the protests caused the Iraqi government to suspend its plans to renew the treaty.

 History

-In 1947, the Iraqi monarchy entered into secret negotiations with the British government.
-The various political parties in Iraq were not informed of the negotiations and instead, heard about them on the radio or read about them in the newspapers the following day.
-Although the news on the treaty sparked the al-Wathbah protests, it soon became clear that there were elements of unrest that went beyond the opposition to the treaty.
-The participants in the demonstrations included workers, students, and the urban poor, living on the outskirts of Baghdad.
+In 1947, the Kingdom of Iraq entered into secret negotiations with the United Kingdom government.
+The various political parties in Iraq were not informed of the negotiations and instead heard about them on the radio or read about them in the newspapers the following day.

+Although the news on the treaty sparked the al-Wathbah protests, it soon became clear that elements of unrest went beyond the opposition to the treaty.
+The participants in the demonstrations included workers, students and the urban poor, who lived on the outskirts of Baghdad.
 Many of the protests were orchestrated by the Iraqi Communist Party.
-The al-Wathbah “sprang from the same conditions of existence that had since the first years of the forties been making for the advance of communism.”
-The rigid boundaries of class in Iraqi society, widespread poverty in the urban centers, a growing student population, all these factors contributed to the events of January 1948.
-In addition the purchasing power of workers was at a historic low, thus contributing to growing frustrations among salaried workers.
+The uprising /sprang from the same conditions of existence that had since the first years of the forties been making for the advance of communism"<.

+The rigid boundaries of class in Iraqi society, widespread poverty in the urban centres and the growing student population were other factors that contributed to the events of January 1948.
+In addition, the purchasing power of workers was at a historic low, which contributed to growing frustrations for salaried workers.